 - nutritional deficiencies of the materials that maintain bone strength and repair discs, cartilage, and nerves

-- injury to or around the spine
+- injury to the spine or surrounding area

 - infections in the blood or bone